MayasaurusRex/Glaucoma-App/README.md

 \
 \
 Finally, the View folder contains the outline for a table cell view.
 This is simply a way to display information that the controller uses to show the console.
 It's an easy way for the incoming and outgoing data to be displayed.
 Any other display options moving forward in the application design process can be outlined in this folder.

+### Future Development (And Known Issues)
+1. Login and user verification process
+2. User and Server Account Creation
+3. Delete user
+4. Delete observations
+5. Settings with accesibility and health features to benefit user experience
+6. Debug mode for developers
+7. Setting time ranges for viewing observations
+8. Implement SMART OAuth between the server and client
+9. Implement proper error handling
+10. A logger for logging events
+11. Add more user functionality for getting and using data.
+12. During very very slow internet connectivity the device may not respond, this is a rare occurance.
+13. If you delete all observation or the patient you need to restart the application
+14. Link incoming data to DataView2
+15. Add functionality to all options for settings

 #### How to Integrate a new Firebase Database